 - Place half of the coconut milk (roughly 6.57 oz) into a small sauce pan.
 Sprinkle the gelatin over the coconut milk & mix gently--I usually use my fingers & break up any clumps that I can.
 Set aside & allow the gelatin to bloom for 10 minutes.

 - Heat the sauce pan over medium heat & whisk constantly until all the gelatin just melts.
 Remove from the heat and immediately add the honey & vanilla bean paste.
+Add the remaining coconut milk.
 Set aside to cool until it is just warm to the touch.

 - Meanwhile, prepare your vessels & berries.
 Place the vessels onto a pan (for easy transport).
 Fill each cup approximately 1/3 to 1/2 full of berries (either whole berries or cut).